flopezag/fiware-tsc-dashboard/README.md

 #<a name="top"></a>FIWARE TSC Enablers Dashboard
 [![License badge](https://img.shields.io/badge/license-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Scripts to generate the Enablers Dashboard to evaluate the use of the different components.
+Scripts to generate the FIWARE Generic Enablers usage Dashboard to monitor the use of the various different components.

-These scripts were developed in order to facilitate the activities in the FIWARE Technical Steering Committee.
-The purpose is generate automatically a google excel file in which we show the use of the differents Generic Enablers that are available in FIWARE.
+These scripts were developed in order to facilitate the activities of the FIWARE Technical Steering Committee.
+The purpose is to generate automatically a Google Sheets file in which to show the use of the differents Generic Enablers that are available in FIWARE.

-These scripts were originally develop by Manuel Escriche from Telefónica I+D and now is maintained by me.
+These scripts were originally develop by Manuel Escriche from Telefónica I+D and now they maintained by me.
 I just try to cover python style reorganize content to separate the scripts and generate a separate project for it.
 Eventually, I generate a proper project to allow the continue execution of the component every day and describe how to install the component.